Simulation-assisted learning of open quantum systems: Numerical Tests

 We first test the accuracy of the simulation methods in \cref{sec: simulation}.
-As a reference, we conducted direct simulations of the test model in \cref{par:1H,par:1D} by using very small step size: $\delta t = 10^{-4}$, and we compute the 1-qubit local observable $A:= \sigma_2^y$.
-This solution will be regarded as the exact solution $y_\text{exact}(t)$ for comparison purposes. \cref{fig:exp19Simu} shows the history of this observable in the time interval $t\in [0,10].$ Also shown is the solution computed from the semi-implicit Euler method \eqref{semi-Euler} and the second-order implicit method \eqref{2ndorder} using step size $\delta t= 10^{-2}$, with solutions denoted as $y_1(t),$ and $y_2(t)$, respectively.
+As a reference, we conducted direct simulations of the test model in \cref{par:1H,par:1D} by using very small step size: $\delta t = 10^{-4}$. \bl{The measurement with 1-qubit local observable $A:= \sigma_2^y$, will serve as the benchmark solution and is denoted by $y_\text{exact}(t)$. } \cref{fig:exp19Simu} \bl{displays} the \bl{evolution} of this observable in the interval $t\in [0,10].$ \bl{It contrasts the "exact" solution with results from} the semi-implicit Euler method \eqref{semi-Euler} and the second-order implicit method \eqref{2ndorder} using step size $\delta t= 10^{-2}$, \bl{referred to as} $y_1(t),$ and $y_2(t)$ respectively.
 One can observe that the semi-implicit Euler's method yields very good accuracy in the initial period $[0,0.5]$, but only a qualitatively correct solution in the transient state $[0.5,4]$.
 In addition, it tends to smear out the solution in the long run, e.g., in the final period $[6,10].$ But the second-order implicit method offers much better accuracy in the entire time duration.
 Due to the high accuracy, the measurement data in the following numerical experiments will be generated using the second-order implicit method with $\delta t=10^{-2}$.